SKB-CGN/ioBroker.energiefluss/README.md

 - fill the elements with different colors
 - show/hide shadows of the elements
 - change radius of the circles
-- change width,height and corner rounds of the rectangle
+- change width, height and corner rounds of the rectangle
 - define your own color and opacity for the shadows (rgba supported)
 - change fontfaces of the values and texts (own fonts can be imported)
 - change the font size for label, values and %-texts
 - define a color for the the car icon, if its charging
-- Some Values can have different colors, if their value is zero (consumption, production, grid and battery)
+- Some Values can have different colors, if their value is below a threshold (consumption, production, grid and battery)
 - Battery icon can be animated while charging or discharging
 - number of animation dots, their distance between each other, length, duration, style and width selectable
 - Display the remaining time of charging your battery (depends on percent and capacity)